clarifynl/responsive-pics/README.md

 ```

 ### Intrinsic Aspectratio <a name="intrinsic"></a>
-When enabling the `intrinsic` option in the `ResponsivePicture::get()` function call, this library automatically:
+When enabling the `intrinsic` option in the `ResponsivePics::get()` function call, this library automatically:

 * adds a intrinsic class to the picture element and a intrinsic__item class to the picture img element.
 * adds data-aspectratio attributes on the picture source and img elements with the calculated source image ratio.